Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 # Estimation of narrow sense heritability in Underrepresented Populations within the Global Parkinson's Genetics Program

-## Introduction of narrow sense heritability (h2) and related concepts
+## Brief introduction of important concepts

 A complex trait, under the lens of quantitative population genetics, could be explained in the following way:
 Y ~ A + D + I + E